-The 2021 St Leger Festival will be staged between September 8th -11th, with the William Hill-sponsored St Leger run on Saturday 11th September.
+The 2021 St Leger Festival will be staged between September 8th -11th, with the St Leger run on Saturday 11th September.

 The St Leger Festival runs over four days (Wednesday to Saturday), with many decent supporting races to take in that include the Park Hill Stakes, Doncaster Cup, Champagne Stakes and May Hill Stakes, but the meeting works towards the highlight on the Saturday, when the St Leger betting takes centre stage.

 The St Leger carries a winning prize of £198,485 and is run over a trip of 1m6f.
-The St Leger is also only for horses aged 3 years-old, while being first staged back in 1776 is the oldest of the five British Classic flat turf races.
+It is also only for horses aged 3 years old and, being first staged back in 1776, is the oldest of the five British Classic flat turf races.